 Switzerland was like a fresh breeze for us, in the middle of all the travel restrictions in 2020.

-But instead of feeling sad for this whole year I take a second look at these photos.
-We’ve been there.
-We will go again.
-There is beauty in this world.
+But instead of feeling sad for this whole year, I take a second look at these photos.
+There is still beauty in this world.
 And there is a right time for everything.